Government Contracting Database

 - Be the type of cost generally recognized as ordinary and necessary for the conduct of the contractor’s business or the contract performance;

 - Be generally accepted under sound business practices, arms-length bargaining, and federal and state laws and regulations;

 - Be consistent with the contractor’s responsibilities to the government, other customers, the owners of the business, employees, and the public at large; and

 - Not include any significant deviations from the contractor’s established practices.

 The determination of reasonableness of a particular cost depends on all of the circumstances and facts concerning the cost.

 The other element of allowability is allocability of the cost to the contract.
 Allocability involves a determination as to whether the cost can be charged to the contract.
 To be allocable to the contract, the cost must:

-*be specifically incurred for the contract;
+- Be incurred specifically for the contract;

-*be necessary for the overall operation of the business.
+- Be necessary for the overall operation of the business.